atimermann/nuxt-layer-adminlte-primeface/README.md

 Your theme is at the root of this repository, it is exactly like a regular Nuxt project, except you can publish it on NPM.

-The `.playground` directory should help you on trying your theme during development.
+The `playground` directory should help you on trying your theme during development.

-Running `npm dev` will prepare and boot `.playground` directory, which imports your theme itself.
+Running `npm dev` will prepare and boot `playground` directory, which imports your theme itself.

 ## Development Server